Kwamena Ahwoi

 Kwamena Ahwoi (born 13 October 1951) is a Ghanaian academic and politician, who served as Minister for Local Government and Rural Development from 1990 to 2001 in the National Democratic Congress (NDC) government, during the reign of Jerry Rawlings.
 He also briefly served as Minister of Foreign Affairs in 1997, and was acting minister in that department during much of the 1990s.

 Early life and education

 He was born on Saturday 13 October 1951 at South Suntreso, Kumasi.
 He has eight siblings, among them is Kwasi Ahwoi and Ato Ahwoi.
 He has two brothers and five sisters.
 He is a Fante Sefwi and the fourth child of eight children.
 His mother died in January 2020 at the age of 97 but his father died when he was still a young boy.

 He had his upbringing in Kumasi.
-He pursued his 'O level' at the Okuapemang Secondary School at Akropong Akuapem.
-He later continued to Opoku Ware School where he formed a political party called the Student Action Front to contest as a dining hall prefect.
-In Okuapemang Secondary School, the school prefects were appointed were as in Opoku Ware Secondary School, the prefects were elected.
+He pursued his 'O level' at the Okuapeman School at Akropong Akuapem.
+He later continued to Opoku Ware School.

 From 1971 to 1974, Prof. Ahwoi was enrolled at the faculty of law at the University of Ghana.
 He studied Bachelor of Civil Law (BCL) on a Rhodes Scholarship at Oxford University as his post-graduate course in 1975.